mhoffrog/onedev-manual/pages/5min-tutorial.md

   ![After Add Ci Job](../images/after-add-ci-job.png)

+  Congrats!
+You've finished this tutorial

+### Further Reading

+* [Deploy OneDev into your Kubernetes](deploy-into-k8s.md) cluster and get a build farm
-1. Congrats!
-You've finished this tutorial.
-Continue to learn other tutorials for [typical usage scenarios](usage-scenarios.md) if you are interested
+* Get to know how to configure OneDev for [typical usage scenarios](usage-scenarios.md)